sirajahmed047/ai-workshop/content.md

-**Master GenAI & Build Your Own Mini LLM – Exclusive 1.5-Month Bootcamp in Hyderabad!**
+**Master GenAI & Build Your Own Mini LLM – Exclusive 6 weeks Bootcamp in Hyderabad!**

 🔥 **THE ONLY AI BOOTCAMP WHERE YOU WILL BUILD A MINI LLM FROM SCRATCH!**